Kirkville, Itawamba County, Mississippi

 Kirkville is a census-designated place and unincorporated community in Itawamba County, Mississippi, United States.

 Kirkville is located 0.5 mi south of the Natchez Trace Parkway.

-It was first named as a CDP in the 2020 Census which listed a population of 308.
+Per the 2020 Census, the population was 308.

 History

 Kirkville is named for Dr. J.D.
 Kirk.

 The population in 1900 was 50.

 The Kirkville post office was established prior to the Civil War, and was still in operation in 1905.

 A stave mill was located in Kirkville in the early 1900s.
 Many of its workers had come from the Green River valley in Kentucky.

 The Kirkville Baptist Church and Cemetery are located in the settlement.
 J.D.
 Kirk is interred in the cemetery.